Hi, I’m Jeanne Cotter and I am passionate about pastels. I love colour and texture and art and the immediacy of pastels.

-When I was around 46ish and living on the Sunshine Coast, Queensland, I stumbled across an amazing pastel artist and we connected.
+When I was around 46ish and living on the Sunshine Coast, Queensland, I stumbled across an amazing pastel artist.
 I was so intrigued with her art and fell in love with pastels there and then.
 This lady invited me to her pastel art classes and so I went… every week, once a week, for 6 years.
 For me, taking those few hours out of my hectic week to spend time making art, learning and discovering the beauty of pastels was a gift to me, to be with myself and develop my art.
 During that time I traveled to Italy, twice, on painting tours with my art class tutor and fellow students and it was a dream come true, to be in Italy (I adore Italy) with my pastels and painting in the streets.
 I still have to pinch myself!!
 Oh my goodness.
 So blessed.

 In 2014 I moved my home and my business and my elderly parents to Brisbane and art classes became a thing of the past while I got busy settling in to my new home, getting married, organising my parent’s aged care, finding work and generally starting over.
 It’s been a busy crazy amazing few years.
 Both my parents have since passed away and I miss them terribly, they were part of our every-day lives.